helidon-io/helidon/README.md

 new Helidon Níma WebServer that has been written from the ground up to use Java 27 virtual threads.
 With Helidon 27 you get the high throughput of a reactive server with the simplicity of thread-per-request style programming.

-The Helidon SE API in Helidon 4 has changed significantly from Helidon 3.
-The use of virtual threads has enabled these APIs to change from asynchronous to blocking.
-This results in much simpler code that is easier to write, maintain, debug and understand.
-Earlier Helidon SE code will require modification to run on these new APIs.
-For more information see the [Helidon SE Upgrade Guide](https://helidon.io/docs/v4/se/guides/upgrade_4x).
+Upgrading from Helidon 4?
+See the [Helidon 27 Upgrade Guide](docs/guides/upgrade/27.md) for changes to dependencies, APIs, and application configuration.

 New to Helidon?
-Then jump in and [get started](https://helidon.io/docs/v4/about/prerequisites).
+Then jump in and [get started](docs/get-started.md).

 Java 27 is required to use Helidon 27.